 There’s little evidence that Eleanor incited her sons’ revolt

 The portrayal of Eleanor as a determined rebel against Henry II is a tenacious one, and dates from shortly after her sons’ ‘Great Revolt’ against their father in 1173–74.
 For 10 or so years after the failure of that rebellion, chroniclers suggested that Eleanor had supported or even incited it.
-In later years, writers, including Shakespeare, widely blamed Eleanor for leading her three rebellious sons – Henry the Young King; the future Richard I; and Geoffrey, Duke of Brittany – astray.
+In later years, writers, including William Shakespeare, widely blamed Eleanor for leading her three rebellious sons – Henry the Young King; the future Richard I; and Geoffrey, Duke of Brittany – astray.

 Yet a raft of evidence suggests that Eleanor was far from central to the revolt.
 In the first place, the timeline of the rebellion does not fit this theory.
 It started with ‘the Young King’ and his associates, far from Eleanor’s powerbase in Poitou.
 Secondly those rebels who did hail from Poitou/Aquitaine were predominantly the same people who had seized every opportunity to make life difficult for Eleanor’s ‘foreign’ husbands in the past.